 If you plan on capturing all the ERROR, WARN and INFO messages - the logger name should be set to: “root”, and the logger level to: INFO.

-You can not set a logger name to capture only ERROR messages via a specified filter.
+You cannot set a logger name to capture only ERROR messages via a specified filter.
 By default, all the ERROR messages are captured.

 The log messages user interface does not reflect the actual error log.
-Unless you are configuring other types of log messages in the UI, you will see ERROR messages only.
+Unless you are configuring other types of log messages in the UI, you see ERROR messages only.
 For how to display specific log messages, see instructions above.

-The settings in the diagnosis page do not influence what is logged to the log files and vice-versa.
+The settings in the diagnosis page do not influence what is logged to the log files and conversely.
 So, while the error log might catch INFO messages, you might not see them in the log messages UI.
 Also, through the UI it’s possible to catch DEBUG messages from certain packages without it affecting the error log.
 For more information on how to configure the log files, see Logging.

 Log level: INFO